filmhubhq/filmhubhq.github.io/jobs/_posts/2018-10-29-full-stack-engineer.md

 ### Required skills

-- 1+ year experience in software development
+- 2+ years experience in software development
 - Familiarity with our core stack technologies:
   + Ruby on Rails
   + React, or at least one similar front end framework